 How We Helped:

-When John Dee was 14 he bought a brand new Sears Silvertone guitar for $15.
+When he was 14, he bought a new Sears Silvertone guitar for $15.
 “I thought I had something!” he says.
 His uncle and cousin taught him a few chords.
-“I listened to 78’s like ‘Step It Up and Go’ by Blind Boy Fuller, the Grand Ole Opry, and heard others play at pig-picking parties.
+“I listened to 78s like ‘Step It Up and Go’ by Blind Boy Fuller, the Grand Ole Opry, and heard others play at pig-picking parties.
 I was good for catching on.
 My guitar kept me company when I tended to tobacco in the barn so I wouldn’t go to sleep.
 You had to control the tobacco as it cured – you ran one heat to get the green out, then another to dry it out for cigarettes.”

-Since then, John Dee has been “just about all over – Thailand, Honolulu, Hong Kong, Indonesia, Singapore, Turkey, Canada and six weeks in Africa.
+Since then, he has been “just about all over – Thailand, Honolulu, Hong Kong, Indonesia, Singapore, Turkey, Canada and six weeks in Africa.
 I met B.B.
 King and Chuck Berry and played with Joe and Odell Thompson (from Mebane, N.C.) in Boston.”
-He also met Lighnin’ Hopkins, who originally recorded a song in John Dee’s repertoire, “Give Me Back My Wig (Let Your Doggone Head Go Bald).”
-Some of his foreign trips were sponsored by the U.S. State Department.
-In addition to caring for his late wife Janet when she became ill for several years, John Dee managed to keep a regular schedule of foreign and local gigs with partners such as harp player Billy Stevens and the late piano player Fris Holloway.
-More recently he has recorded on the Music Maker label, backed by well-known players such as Taj Mahal and Cool John Ferguson.
-In 2008 Zeke Hutchens produced John Dee’s most recent CD, “You Got To Lose, You Can’t Win All The Time.”
+He also met Lighnin’ Hopkins, who originally recorded a song in Holeman’s repertoire, “Give Me Back My Wig (Let Your Doggone Head Go Bald).”
+Some of his overseas trips were sponsored by the U.S. State Department.
+In addition to caring for his late wife, Janet, when she became ill for several years, he managed to keep a regular schedule of foreign and local gigs with partners such as harp player Billy Stevens and the late piano player Fris Holloway.
+More recently, he has recorded on the Music Maker label, backed by such artists as Taj Mahal and Cool John Ferguson.
+In 2008, Zeke Hutchins produced Holeman’s most recent CD, “You Got To Lose, You Can’t Win All The Time.”

-When John Dee turned 80 in 2009, his many friends surprised him with the gift of a new electric guitar, which made his Piedmont blues sound as fresh as ever.
-His rapport with younger players is reflected in the comments of fellow MM artist Harvey Arnold, who has played bass and guitar with him, described the ease of Holeman’s style and sound.
+When Holeman turned 80 in 2009, his many friends surprised him with a new electric guitar, which made his Piedmont blues sound as fresh as ever.
+Fellow MM artist Harvey Arnold, who has played bass and guitar with him, described the ease of Holeman’s style and sound.

-“His playing and singing have that special feel like they’re pouring out as natural as breathing, “says Arnold.
+“His playing and singing have that special feel like they’re pouring out as natural as breathing,” Arnold says.
 “He’s such a genuine bluesman that I want to touch him and hope it rubs off on me.”
-Whether he’s playing and singing a ragtime like Fuller’s “Come On Down To My House”, a traditional blues like “John Henry”, or a city blues like Jimmy Reed’s “Big Boss Man”, John Dee Holeman is the real deal, a much-loved performer and man.